This post may contain affiliate links, for more information see our disclaimer.

 - The coronavirus is surging and causing another round of lockdowns.

-- More stimulus is further away than the market is pricing in.
+- More stimulus is further away and less meaningful than the market is pricing in.

 - Election headwinds still linger.